The Nobel Prize knocked out?

 Just because it is obvious and therefore connects both conversation partners.
 This is the first thing in common!
 And commonalities strengthen a conversation.
 What is Hans's closest topic?
 Now, where is he now?
 Right, in the meeting pause.

-So he finally gives himself a kick, takes a deep breath, goes over the five steps over to the new colleague and says: "How do you cope with customer support with the new standards presented by our well-respected sales manager?"
-Well, then.
+So he finally gives himself a kick, exhales deeply, takes the five steps over to the new colleague and says: "How do you get from customer support with the new standards that our respected sales manager just presented?"
+So what.
 Go then.
 Why?
-Because Hans thought about getting in contact and informed himself?
+Because Hans thought about it and got informed before contacting him?

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!